SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [anan1213095357/Blueprint](https://github.com/anan1213095357/Blueprint) -
 - [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to power your entire infra and turn scripts into webhooks, workflows and UIs.
 Fastest workflow engine (13x vs Airflow).
 Open-source alternative to Retool and Temporal.
 - [cluster-labs/horizon](https://github.com/cluster-labs/horizon) - A Dashboard to manage and monitor IPFS Cluster
+- [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
+You can use it with React, Vue, or any other JavaScript application.
 - [Metroxe/one-html-page-challenge](https://github.com/Metroxe/one-html-page-challenge) - Can you create something cool without modern tools?
 - [chizhu/KGQA_HLM](https://github.com/chizhu/KGQA_HLM) - 基于知识图谱的《红楼梦》人物关系可视化及问答系统
 - [DeviaVir/zenbot](https://github.com/DeviaVir/zenbot) - Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.